IoT4SRGK - Improvement of heavy rainfall hazard maps through real-time data

 • Fraunhofer IOSB-INA (funded)

-• Institute for Technical-Scientific Hydrology GmbH (funded)
+• Institute for Technical and Scientific Hydrology GmbH (funded)

 • TerraTransfer GmbH (funded)